-by Jerry James Stone, San Francisco, CA on 10.11.10
+by Jerry James Stone, San Francisco, CA

 Medlock Ames is an organic and sustainable winery nestled upon Bell Mountain in Sonoma County's Alexander Valley.
 Sheltered from the fog of the nearby Pacific Ocean, the valley is one of Northern California's warmest wine regions.
 But gentle coastal breezes do find their way in.
 And those breezes, along with cool air from the Russian River, give the valley low nighttime temperatures and an extended growing season.
 Medlock Ames has a holistic approach to winemaking that not only considers land use but also community.
 That's where a reclaimed biker bar and the use of both wild and farm animals such miniature cows come in to play.
 From microclimates to miniature cows, Medlock Ames accomplishes its biggest goal: creating wine with a complete sense of place.